The 10 Worst Neighborhoods In Anchorage For 2022

 It seems as if there's a neighborhood for everyone in Anchorage.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Anchorage.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Alaska thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Anchorage.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Anchorage neighborhoods are the worst, and which are the best?
+So the question arises, which Anchorage neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Anchorage hoods need a little tender loving care - the sore thumbs of the Anchorage area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Rabbit Creek ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Anchorage hoods need a little tender loving care – the sore thumbs of the Anchorage area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although South Addition ranks way above the rest.

-We examined 35 of Anchorage's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Anchorage's reputation.
+We examined 31 of Anchorage’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Anchorage’s reputation.

-So what's the worst neighborhood to live in Anchorage for 2022?
-According to the most recent census data, Downtown looks to be the worst neighborhood in Anchorage.
+So what’s the worst neighborhood to live in Anchorage for 2024?
+According to the most recent census data, Midtown looks to be the worst neighborhood in Anchorage.

 Read on to see how we determined the places around Anchorage that need a pick-me-up.
 And remember, don't blame the messenger.